joouha/euporie/docs/_inc/cli_flags.rst

 .. option:: --kernel-connection-file <str>

-   Attempt to connect to an existing kernel using a JSON connection info file.
+   Attempt to connect to an existing kernel using a JSON connection info file

-.. option:: --default-kernel-name <str>

-   The name of the kernel to start by default.

 .. option:: --log-file <str>